chbtt/adventofcode-2020/day08/README.md

 Fix the program so that it terminates normally by changing exactly one `jmp` (to `nop`) or `nop` (to `jmp`). _What is the value of the accumulator after the program terminates?_

 Your puzzle answer was `892`.

-Both parts of this puzzle are complete!
-They provide two gold stars: \*\*

-At this point, you should [return to your Advent calendar](https://adventofcode.com/2020) and try another puzzle.

-If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2020/day/8/input).

-You can also this puzzle.